Introduction: How Baking Works

 1. You decide to make chocolate chip cookies because you are, of course, hungry for chocolate chip cookies.

-2. You measure one cup of unsuspecting unsalted room temperature butter, 1/3 cup white granulated sugar, and 1/3 cup packed light brown sugar and add them to the bowl of a stand mixer fitted with a paddle attachment.
+2. You measure one half cup of unsuspecting unsalted room temperature butter, 1/3 cup white granulated sugar, and 1/3 cup packed light brown sugar and add them to the bowl of a stand mixer fitted with a paddle attachment.

 3. You turn the mixer to medium speed and beat the butter and sugar together (you already know this is called creaming but you want to tell someone to spread your wealth of knowledge).
 The sugar crystals audibly grind and crunch against the side of the bowl.
 That's a happy sound!
 Well, the butter isn't thrilled.
 The sugar crystals didn't come to party nicely.
 They have a job to do.
 They are here to cut and slice into the integrity (and structure) of the butter.
 We all know party goers like this.
 Sweet on the outside, disastrous on the inside, but they are doing a great job creating leavening by producing thousands of teeny air bubbles.
 The butter may not be happy now, but don't worry, butter will get its revenge!